Addiction Counselor Student and Professional Resources for Underrepresented Groups

 Asian American Drug Abuse Program

 AADAP is an organization offering direct treatment for drug and alcohol addiction in Asian individuals and communities.
-Operating out of Los Angeles since 1972, they have extensive experience in the unique pressures and problems of SUD treatment in Asian cultural contexts.
+Operating out of Los Angeles since 1972, they have extensive experience in addressing the unique pressures and challenges of SUD treatment within Asian cultural contexts.

 Project Lotus